 This happened to me.
-I’d been pals with this person for a long time and we had a laugh through shared experiences.
+I’d been pals with this person for a long time and we had shared many experiences.
 I thought we had a good friendship.

 But increasingly, the signs were that it wasn’t so great.
 Conversations were one-sided and I felt like I was in a game of one-upmanship (but never the winner).

 I’d see Facebook photos and feel the sinking sensation of exclusion.
 She’d talk about socials with other friends – although an invite wasn’t forthcoming.

 I was angry, confused and hurt.
 It drained my energy and left me filled with negative self-talk.